Search

 He received the British War and Victory medals.

-Arthur White died on the 24th of November 1934 and was buried on the 28th of November at the St Mary’s in Holmwood.
+Arthur died on 24th November 1934 and was buried on 28th November at St Mary’s in Holmwood.
 He left to his wife Ellen and his son, commercial clerk Arthur £1132 and 17s in the Probate.

 Born Chelsea, London